iPhone SE vs. iPhone 11 comparison: Which Apple phone to buy in 2020

 As the sequel to Apple's 2016 sleeper-hit iPhone of the same name, the new iPhone SE starts at $399, £419 or AU$749.
 With that price tag, the phone aims to court budget-minded users who may not be able to splurge on $1,000 handsets like the iPhone 11 Pro or Galaxy S20.
 While that does mean some cuts in hardware (the phone has a smaller 4.7-inch display and a single rear camera, for example) the iPhone SE does include some modern fixings, such as the same A13 processor as the iPhone 11 phones.

-Need more specificity?
-Here's an in-depth walk through of how these two models differ so you can learn what exactly the iPhone SE offers at its lower price.
+Need more specifics?
+Here's an in-depth walk-through of how these two models differ so you can learn what exactly the iPhone SE offers at its lower price.

 The iPhone 11 costs $300 more than the iPhone SE.
 Despite having many of the same internal specs, however, its main advantages are twofold: It has a bigger screen (6.1 inches versus 4.7, measured diagonally) and it packs better camera specs all around (2x optical zoom, a second wide-angle lens and a better selfie camera, for starters).
 If both are big priorities for you, get the iPhone 11.
 Read our Apple iPhone 11 review.